 13th/14th c, Sophora (Huai) wood, Shanxi.
 Distinguish for age and rare extinct wood that never warps; beautiful deep carving.
 46″ L, 20.25″ W, 33.25″ H.

 Sophora or “Huai” as the Chinese knows it is a rare extinct wood.
-Read about it in our Woods information.
+Read about it in our “About Chinese Furniture” heading.

-This table survived in excellent condition.
-There is a deep burnt mark near the front edge of the table top, which suggests that the table might at times be used for ancestral or religious worship.
+This aged table survived in excellent condition no doubt due to its dense and strong building material.
+There is a burn mark near the front edge of the table top, which suggests that the table, other than being used as dining table, might at times be used for ancestral or religious worship.
 It also gives testimony to the antiquity of the piece.
 It is important for an antique piece to have evidence it has lived and has been well used.